Games that Improve Social Skills among Children

 2. Hide & Seek

 Hide & Seek is another classic game played by many generations.
-This game encourages groups of children to collaborate and work together, follow rules, resolve conflict and prioritize the team over self.
+This game encourages social skills among children to collaborate and work together, follow rules, resolve conflict and prioritize the team over self.
 Introduce your kid and his friends to Hide & Seek and let them enjoy the game while creating memories that will last for life.

 3. Vocabulary Building & Memory Games